ibm-cloud-docs/power-iaas/removing-network-interface-ibmi.md

 Since IBM PowerVC Version 1.2.2, IBM PowerVC can dynamically add a network interface controller (NIC) to a VM or remove a NIC from a VM.
 IBM PowerVC does not set the IP address for new network interfaces that are created after the machine deployment.
 Any removal of a NIC results in freeing the IP address that was set on it.
 You must remove and readd the IBM i VM network interface if you choose to disconnect the {{site.data.keyword.powerSys_notm}} IBM i VM from a public network.
 {: shortdesc}

-When you toggle a public network off and then on, the IBM console regenerates new internal and external IP addresses.
-You need to check the IBM console for the new internal IP address to complete this procedure.
+When you toggle a public network off and then on, the IBM Cloud console regenerates new internal and external IP addresses.
+You need to check the IBM Cloud console for the new internal IP address to complete this procedure.
 {: note}

 ## Removing a network interface from an IBM i VM